RauxaDataScience/GansContextDataSets/README.md

    1. Elevation range 0 to 180, with an increment of 1
       1.1 Azimuth range -360 to 360, with an increment of 1
          1.2 Distance range 5 to 25, with an increment of 1

-General Public License

-For research purposes only, no commercial use.